jason-ehrlicher/Capstone-Forecast-Golf/README.md

 # Forecast Golf

-## Introduction
-Forecast Golf, envisioned by Jason Ehrlicher, is an innovative platform tailored for golf course professionals and employees.
-The website is under active development, promising to bring a suite of features designed to enhance operational efficiency and the golfing experience.

 ## Website Summary and Application Flow

 ForeCast Golf is a dynamic platform aimed at revolutionizing golf course management with a user-friendly interface and advanced features.
 It is designed to provide real-time insights, weather updates, and tools for event scheduling and team management.